6stringninja/Ascend.Console.Framework/README.md

 Wasted a day in my life on an application not "good" enough for being worthy of employment at trek.
-Required to provide a sample that was rejected do to the lack of mind reading and their appetite for wasting peoples time.
+Required to provide a sample that was rejected due to the lack of mind reading and their appetite for wasting peoples time.
 Please Review..but don't use :) as it "sucks".

 ## Reasons I suck ##